 The charging port supports 9-26v charging voltage, and the recommended voltage is 12V.
 It can be directly connected to 12V, 13.8V or 24V automobile batteries.
-The maximum charging current of 12V charging port can reach 2A, which can fully charge KC908 in about 3 hours.
+The maximum charging current of 12V charging port can reach 2A (the current can reach 2.5A while it's charged and turned on at the same time), which can fully charge KC908 in about 3 hours.